Prospect of Trump tariff casts pall over U.S. solar industry

 (For a look at the booming U.S. solar sector, see tmsnrt.rs/2ttRRLG)

-Ed Fenster, chairman of San Francisco-based Sunrun (RUN.O), said moves by Trump to punish foreign manufacturers could harm American blue collar workers he has vowed to help.
+Ed Fenster, chairman of San Francisco-based Sunrun, said moves by Trump to punish foreign manufacturers could harm American blue collar workers he has vowed to help.
 The solar industry employs more than five times as many workers as the coal mining industry that Trump has championed.

 "A solar-panel tax imperils what our country needs most: well-paying jobs that can't be exported or automated," Fenster said.